Waterway barrier works

 Trash racks, if fitted to culverts, can act as a barrier to fish movement if the mesh or grill aperture is inadequate or a lack of maintenance has resulted in a build-up of debris.

-Waterway diversions or meander realignments proposed to facilitate adjacent development or minimise impacts of other waterway barrier works.
-These developments can seriously harm fish and their habitats if fish passage and fish-friendly structures are not considered during their design and construction.
+Waterway diversions or straightening proposed to facilitate adjacent development or minimise impacts of other waterway barrier works.
+Works within waterways associated with these types of developments can harm fish and their habitats if fish passage and fish-friendly structures are not considered during design and construction.

 Exceptions